Contact Lens Exams & Fittings in San Diego

 Contact lenses come with some risks, but they’re perfectly safe for long-term use when handled and cared for properly.
 You can reduce your risk of eye infections by carefully following your optometrist’s instructions for wearing, cleaning, and storing your lenses.

-The exact instructions will differ from lens to lens, but here are some quick, universal tips
+The exact instructions will differ from lens to lens, but here are some quick, universal tips:

 • Always wash your hands with soap and warm water and dry them with a clean, lint-free towel before handling your lenses.